 The governor of Moscow, the chief Rabbie of Russia Mr. Berel Lasar, and other distinguished guests and Rabbis attended the celebrated ceremony that took place at the first candle of Hanuka.
 The ceremony was opened by Rabi David Lau, the chief Rabi of Israel, by lighting the first candle of Hanuka.

-Few days after the ceremony, the chief Russian Rabi Lasar, met president Putin at his chambers in the Kremlin and presented to him a photo album of the new Jewish center.
+Few days after the ceremony, the chief Russian Rabi Lasar, met senior officials in the Jewish community in Russia and presented a photo album of the new Jewish center.
 Most of the pictures there were of the magnificent synagogue that was designed, as mentioned above, by Lavi Furniture.